Taxation of international executives

 Is salary earned from working abroad taxed in Vietnam?
 If so, how?

 Residents in Vietnam have to pay tax on their worldwide income at progressive tax rates.
 Therefore, salary earned from working abroad is taxable in Vietnam.

 Non-residents in Vietnam have to pay tax on their Vietnam-sourced income only, at the flat rate of 20 percent.
 Salary earned from working abroad is not taxed in Vietnam.

 Vietnam has double tax treaties (DTAs) signed with a number of countries.
 In this regard, if the tax payer has already paid tax in one country which has DTA with Vietnam, he/she may not have to pay tax in Vietnam or vice versa.
 This is not an automatic process.
-An application including a tax payment certificate from the other country must be lodged with the tax authority in Vietnam in order to get a tax refund or credit for the tax paid overseas.
+An application including a tax payment certificate from the other country must be lodged with the tax authority in Vietnam in order to get a tax credit for the tax paid overseas.

 Are investment income and capital gains taxed in Vietnam?
 If so, how?